sonata-project/SonataIntlBundle/Resources/doc/reference/datetime.rst

 PHP usage
 ^^^^^^^^^

-When defining your Admin, you can also provide exra parameters, i.e. :
+When defining your Admin, you can also provide extra parameters, i.e. :

 .. code-block:: php